dudash/openshift-workshops/www-default/workshop-lab-replicationrecovery.md

 $ pkill -9 node
 {% endhighlight %}

-This will kick you out off the container.
+This will kick you out off the container with an error like "Error executing command in container"

 <br/><br/>
 <blockquote>
 <i class="fa fa-terminal"></i> Do it again - shell in and execute the same command to kill node